+Category 1: Sub-Category 1:

-03 Supported Employment 93010 job development Category 2: Sub-Category 2: 03 Supported Employment 93021 ongoing supported employment, individua Category 3: Sub-Category 3: 03 Supported Employment 93022 ongoing supported employment, group Category 4: Sub-Category 4: \\\\ plete this part for a renewal application or a new waiver that replaces an existing waiver.
-Select one: Service is included in approved was iver.
-There is no change in service specifications.
-Service is included in approved was iver.
-The service specifications have been modified.
-O Service is not included in the appro .1
+03 Supported Employment 03010 job development

+Category 2: Sub-Category 2:

+03 Supported Employment 03021 ongoing supported employment, individual

+Category 3: Sub-Category 3:

+03 Supported Employment 03022 ongoing supported employment, group

+Category 4: Sub-Category 4:

+Complete this part for a renewal application or a new waiver that replaces an existing waiver.
+Select one :

+- ^O Service is included in approved waiver.
+There is no change in service specifications. - Service is included in approved waiver.
+The service specifications have been modified. - O Service is not included in the approved waiver.